-Volunteers of America of Greater Los Angeles is a large, national not-for-profit organization founded in 1896.
-We provide a variety of social services to Los Angeles area communities such as Head Start programs, Upward Bound college prep programs, veterans’ services, homeless shelters, low-income housing program as well as drug and alcohol rehabilitation.
+Volunteers of America is a non-profit human services organization committed to serving people in need, strengthening families, and building communities.
+VOA - LA provides a variety of social services to Los Angeles area communities such as Head Start programs, Upward Bound college prep programs, veterans’ services, homeless shelters, low-income housing program as well as drug and alcohol rehabilitation.
 Learn more at www.voala.org.

 Our mission is to successfully habilitate eligible individuals by diverting them from the traditional criminal justice system and providing them with the tools they need to lead a productive and law-abiding lifestyle while improving mental health recovery and successful re-entry into the community.

 - Evaluate and refer clients to appropriate service modalities where they will receive mental health services and access to various benefits, as well as housing and supportive services.
 Services include, crisis intervention, case management, transitional housing, and life skills counseling in a field setting.
 Program participants will have will be involved with criminal justice system as well as suffering from co-occurring disorders.

 The Clinical Case Management Team provides clients with the highest levels of acuity and co-morbidities individualized care through access to service linkages, counseling, treatment planning, and various crisis intervention methods in order to prepare individuals for further success.
 The Lead Clinical Case Manager supervises the services provided to clients who have several psychological co-morbidities that must be managed appropriately for a successful re-entry into society.
 As the Lead Clinical Case Manager, this position is responsible for managing most complex client cases.
 Additionally, coaches and mentor the junior staff.
 The position requires a combination of administrative/office duties and field/outreach work.

 - Assign and monitor case load of team:

 - Review daily referrals and screenings of potential clients.